Creations’ Results

 Reality responds to our results.
 But, there’s always a drawn-out time in the middle where we must wait for those results.

-We constantly reap consequences of past decisions.
+We constantly reap the consequences of past decisions.
 From instant to instant, every experience we have is merely the consequences of a previous version of us making those decisions.
 The only question is how far, since 5 seconds feels very different from 5 years.

 The situation isn’t particularly fair because we must suffer the consequences of a decision we made when we hadn’t understood, sometimes years or decades later.
-That period of unknown consequences frequently mean we create bad habits that are much harder to change than if we had been educated outright by our environment.
+That period of unknown consequences frequently means we create bad habits that are much harder to change than if we had been educated outright by our environment.

 There are only a few solutions to this unfair situation: